 Amsterdam and Schiermonikoog, the Netherlands

-For teenagers, I love anything where I can get them outdoors for hours at a time with limited cell-phone reception.
-Basically, I’m trying to keep them off screens and engaging with the world.
-One of our best trips was to Amsterdam and Schiermonikoog (in the Netherlands’ Friesan Islands).
-Amsterdam for the culture—we did the Anne Frank House and the Van Gogh Museum, which offers family tours that engage the kids.
-We also hit up FEBO, a Dutch chain where food is served out of vending machine–like Automats.
-We also did a bike ride to see windmills and had various adventures in the sprawling urban park Vondelpark.
-Schiermonikoog is amazing because it’s a mostly carless self-contained island where the kids are issued a bike and basically have total independence to ride around, go to the beach, grab lunch, play capture the flag in the dunes—a sense of freedom teens and preteens very much want.
+When it comes to traveling with teenagers, any destination where you can get them outdoors for hours at a time with limited cell-phone reception is key in an effort to keep them off screens and engaging with the world.
+Enter: A trip to Amsterdam and Schiermonikoog, the latter of which is located in the Netherlands’ Friesan Islands.
+In Amsterdam, families will get a solid dose of culture and history exploring the Anne Frank House and the Van Gogh Museum.
+The Van Gogh Museum offers family tours designed to engage kids.
+Be sure to hit up FEBO, a Dutch chain where food is served out of vending machine–like Automats.
+For active exploration, opt for a bike ride to see windmills and a trip to the sprawling urban recreational space Vondelpark.
+For some post-city relaxation, head to Schiermonikoog, a mostly carless self-contained island where kids are issued a bike and the independence to ride around, head to the beach, grab lunch, and play and socialize with their peers on their own, without parents having to worry too much.

 Where to stay: Reserve a family suite at the Pulitzer Amsterdam and you’ll have accommodations for up to four guests right on two of the city’s main canals, Prinsengracht and Keizersgracht.
 Alternatively, your wanna-be-adult teens will love the sophistication of Conservatorium Hotel in the city’s museum district.
 On Schiermonikoog, it’s all about scoring a great vacation rental like this stylish two-bedroom house in the heart of the main village. —Laura Simkins, chief operations officer

 Perfect for: Families traveling with babies and younger kids.